 Your skillet's always there for you whether you're frying up steak and eggs for breakfast or gently toasting a Monte Cristo sandwich for lunch.
 Be sure to return the favor by taking proper care of your frying pan.
 To ensure a long, healthy relationship with your skillet, read its care instructions before you pop it into the dishwasher or take to it with a steel wool scouring pad.

-Non-stick frying pans are coated with a material that prevents food from sticking.
+are coated with a material that prevents food from sticking.
 As a result, they're the easiest skillets to clean.

 First, soak up any residual grease with a paper towel.
 Then allow your pan to cool slowly on the stove.
 This will prevent rapid temperature shifts that could damage the non-stick surface.
 Wash your pan in warm water with a soft dishrag and mild dishwashing liquid.